 So, let’s get started.
 Like I said a moment ago, people have often asked me questions about what’s right or acceptable for married Christians and what things we should say no to.
 Now, these questions are typically specific about a certain act or maybe a prop that they might bring in to enhance their sex lives.
 And, while future videos can address some of those questions directly, this is going to be a foundational video that gives you 5 big principles or standards that you can apply to your marriage any time you have a question about whats okay or not okay in your sex life.
 By the way, these principles come from Dr. Cliff and Joyce Penner who have been doing sex therapy with Christians for 40 years.
 Their information is in the description under this video so you can check out their website.

-Principle 1: Mutuality
+Boundary 1: Mutuality

 The first principle is the concept of mutuality.
 This comes from I Corinthians 7:3-5, and Ephesians 5: 22-33.
 These are lengthy passages so I’m not going to read them on this video, but I will paraphrase them a little, but I encourage you to go grab your Bible and check them out for yourself so you can completely understand what’s there.